myerse5/FTP-Server/README.md

 FTP-Server
 ==========
-An FTP server created from scratch.
+A multithreaded FTP server built for UNIX systems using Berkley sockets API.
 Allowing global access to this server is not recommended at this time.
-The server can be used on a local network where all users can be trusted.

 How To Install